laurenra7/websocket-simple-server/README.md

 # websocket-simple-server

-This is a simple WebSocket server demo using Spring Boot.
-See the tutorial [Creating a WebSocket Server with Spring Boot](https://www.nexmo.com/blog/2018/10/08/create-websocket-server-spring-boot-dr/) for details.
+This is the **deploy-to-tomcat** branch of a simple WebSocket server demo using Spring Boot.
+See the tutorial
+[Creating a WebSocket Server with Spring Boot](https://www.nexmo.com/blog/2018/10/08/create-websocket-server-spring-boot-dr/) for details.

-This can run as a stand-alone server or compiled into a .war file and deployed on a Tomcat server. *By default it is configured to run stand-alone*.
+This can run as a stand-alone server or compiled into a .war file and deployed on a Tomcat server. *In this branch, __deploy-to-tomcat__, it is configured by default to be deployed and run in Tomcat*.

 ## Stand-alone server